-Chevy and Ford chassis are now equipped with a brake-shift interlock safety feature.
+Chevy and Ford chassis are equipped with a brake-shift interlock safety feature.
 The shift lever cannot be moved from the Park position unless the ignition is ON and the service brake pedal is depressed.

-NOTE: On Ford chassis, if the brake light fuse is blown, the interlock feature will not work properly and an alternate method must be used.
+NOTE: On Ford chassis, if the brake light fuse is blown, the interlock feature will not work properly and you must see an alternate method to move the shift lever.
 See your Ford Owners Guide for detailed instructions on what to do in this situation.